-From epic takeaway options and binge-able content to virtual museums, online exercise classes and plenty of options for retail therapy, here's your guide of all the great things to do in Sydney during lockdown and all the things we're looking forward to getting back to as soon as lockdown ends.
+From online cocktail classes to virtual museums, at-home exercise classes and plenty of outlets for retail therapy (go on, treat yourself!), here's your guide of all the great things to do in Sydney during lockdown and all the things we're looking forward to getting back to as soon as lockdown ends.

 Things To Do At Home in Sydney this Month: Eat, Drink and Cooking